 Borders can both unite and divide us.

-Geopolitical challenges adversely affect the lives of billions, especially thsoe living in conflict-affected areas, many of whom face both internal and transnational displacement.
+Geopolitical challenges adversely affect the lives of billions, especially those living in conflict-affected areas, many of whom face both internal and transnational displacement.

 Entire ethnic and cultural groups are forced to flee their homes seeking safety, protection, and assistance, relying on the often ill-equipped global community to provide temporary and permanent solutions.
 Global trends on refugees, internally displaced persons and stateless persons are exacerbated by ongoing conflicts, civil wars, and political instability.

-Globally, indigenous peoples and ethnic minorities face discrimination, high poverty rates, landlessness, malnutrition, and other inequities and disparties in educational attainment, health outcomes, and economic opportunities.
+Globally, indigenous peoples and ethnic minorities face discrimination, high poverty rates, landlessness, malnutrition, and other inequities and disparities in educational attainment, health outcomes, and economic opportunities.

-Main topic: Proof of concept solution (or further) or intervention addressing the specific needs and challenges of refugees, IDPs, or an ethnic minority.
+Main topic: Proof of concept or further-developed solution or intervention addressing the specific needs and challenges of refugees, IDPs, or an ethnic minority.

 Prize: $5,000 equity-free grant.